swkBerlin/kata-bootstraps/java/hue4j5/README.md

 ## Running Tests

-To execute the tests either run `gradle test`, `mvn test` or run the tests from the IDE you are using
+To execute the tests either run `./gradlew test`, `mvn test` or run the tests from the IDE you are using

 ## Test Libraries Available from the Get-Go
 - JUnit 5.3.2